classcentral/team-timezone/README.md

 ```

 ### Basic example w/ no styles applied
 If you want to use your own external stylesheet you can turn off the default styles.
-See the [markup generated](docs/generated.html) for HTML class references necessary for CSS selection.
+For this approach, see the [markup generated](docs/generated.html) for all the scoped HTML classes necessary for CSS selection.

 ```javascript
 import teamTimezone from "@classcentral/team-timezone";